redss/SimpleValueObjects/readme.md

 ## Equitable Value Objects

+The core idea of Value Objects is that their equality is based on their values.
+The concept of equality in .NET can be represented in multiple ways though:

+* every object implements an `Equals` method,
+* there is a `GetHashCode` method that matches `Equals`,
+* there are equality operators: `==` and `!=`,
+* it is also common to implement `Equals` method in `IEquitable<T>` interface.

+Obviously, we want our Value Objects to determine equality in a consistent way, no matter which method is used.
+Achieving this in unfortunately quite a hassle, especially taking nulls, types and hash code generation into consideration.

+Using every base class in `SimpleValueObjects` will guarantee following things:

+* overloaded `==` and `!=` operators,
+* overridden `Object.Equals`,
+* `IEquitable<T>.Equals` implementation,
+* null handling: no value is equal to null and two nulls are always equal,
+* type handling: different types are never equal.

 ### `AutoEquitableObject`

-In most cases, a Value Object cosists of a few fields.
+In most cases, a Value Object consists of a few fields.
 Obviously, we consider such objects equal, when their field values are also equal.

-When you inherit from `AutoEquitableObject`, it will autimatically implement equality in a way, that two objects will be equal when values of their fields are equal.
+When you inherit from `AutoEquitableObject`, it will automatically implement equality in a way, that two objects will be equal when values of their fields are equal.

 ```cs
 public class Money : AutoEquitableObject<Money>